Ennariaa/Citlali-Resources/PRIVACY_POLICY.md

 ## User Rights

-- You may request deletion of your data (XP, points, birthdays, warnings, etc.) by contacting the Bot owner.
+- You may request deletion of your data (XP, points, birthdays, etc.) by contacting the Bot owner.
-- Server administrators may clear configuration data using Bot commands.
+- Server administrators may clear some configuration data using Bot commands.

 ## Security